GTCR Firm Update

-In February 2016, GTCR partnered with CEO Ed Fiorentino and his management team to form TerSera Therapeutics, a new company focused on executing upon The Leaders Strategy™ in the specialty pharmaceutical sector.
+In February 2016, GTCR partnered with CEO Ed Fiorentino and his management team to form TerSera Therapeutics, a new company focused on executing upon The Leaders Strategy™ in the specialty pharmaceuticals sector.
 TerSera is the third partnership between GTCR and Mr. Fiorentino.
 Previously, Mr. Fiorentino was CEO of Crealta Pharmaceuticals, a GTCR portfolio company that was built through a series of 4 acquisitions and sold to Horizon Pharma, as well as CEO of Actient Pharmaceuticals, a GTCR portfolio company built through a series of 5 proprietary acquisitions and sold to Auxilium Pharmaceuticals.
-TerSera represents GTCR’s seventh investment in the pharmaceutical industry, which we believe makes GTCR one of the leading private equity investors in the sector.
+TerSera represents GTCR’s 7th investment in the pharmaceutical industry, which we believe makes GTCR one of the leading private equity investors in the sector.

 XIFIN, San Diego, CA